 Casa Gangotena has one of the best restaurants in the city and for good reason.
 It’s a gourmet dining experience.
 We loved the breakfast here with some of the best Eggs Benedict we’ve ever had.
 They even offer guests a champagne breakfast.

-Rooms at Casa Gangotena start from £400/$480, read more about it on Tripadvisor.
+Rooms at Casa Gangotena start from £400/$480, read more about it and check prices on Tripadvisor.

 We love having our own little love nest when travelling and renting an apartment gives us more freedom and flexibility than a hotel.
 There are plenty of apartments to rent in Quito and they often work out much cheaper than a hotel, especially if you’re going to stay for more than a few days.

 If you sign up here, you can claim £25/$20 off your next booking.

 GAY SAUNAS IN QUITO

 There are a few popular gay saunas in Quito: